Nukesor/sticker-finder/README.md

 ## Botfather commands

-    start - Start the bot
-    stop - Stop the bot
     next - Skip the current tag
     tag_set - Start to tag a whole set tag - Tag the last sticker posted in this chat